-“Gardeners can take simple steps to reduce the risk of getting Legionnaires’ disease,” says Medical Officer of Health, Dr Jim Miller.
+“Gardeners and farmers can take simple steps to reduce the risk of getting Legionnaires’ disease,” says Dr Phil Shoemack, Medical Officer of Health for Toi Te Ora – Public Health Service.
 “When working with compost and potting mix it’s important to take measures to avoid inhaling dust.
-It’s a good idea to open potting mix by cutting rather than ripping the bag, and open the bag away from your face.”
-Dr Miller advises, “Water gardens gently using low pressure, and, where possible, avoid working in unventilated places such as closed sheds and greenhouses.
+For example, open potting mix and compost bags gently and away from your face, cut the bag open with scissors rather than ripping it, water gardens gently using low pressure, and, where possible, avoid working in unventilated places such as closed sheds and greenhouses.
 When potting plants, gently wet the soil or compost first to reduce dust, and wash your hands after handling soil or compost.
-Use of a face mask is recommended especially when these other measures are not practical or possible.”
+Use of a face mask is recommended especially when these other measures are not practical or possible,” advises Dr Shoemack.

 For more information go to www.ttophs.govt.nz/legionellosis